 There’s Nothing Better Than Hawaii’s Natural Lazy River On A Summer’s Day

-What do you get when you combine the vibe of ride along a lazy river and Hawaii’s iconic lush, tropical mountain landscapes?
-A natural lazy river through an enchanting jungle on the island of Hawaii.
-This is Flumin’ Kohala, and here, you will experience the adventure of a lifetime.
+With near-perfect weather year-round and arguably some of the most incredible natural scenery in the world, the Hawaiian Islands are home to some of the country’s greatest adventures.
+So, what do you get when you combine the vibe of riding along a lazy river and Hawaii’s iconic lush, tropical mountain landscapes?
+A natural lazy river through an enchanting jungle in the breathtaking Aloha State, of course!
+This is Flumin’ Kohala, the best lazy river in Hawaii.
+Here, on the northern tip of Hawaii Island, you will experience the adventure of a lifetime.